Azure-Samples/real-time-monitoring-and-observability-for-media/docs/3_extending_transformation_logic.md

-# Extending Transforms
+# Extending and Customizing Transformation Logic

-## Overview

-This Sample project demonstrates the ability to take in JSON data, and convert it to an ingestible `pandas Dataframe` that can then be ingested into Azure Data Explorer (Kusto Clusters).
+This sample project demonstrates the ability to take in JSON data, and convert it into an ingestible `pandas.Dataframe` that can then be ingested into Azure Data Explorer (Kusto Clusters).

 `transform.py` - The current struct of this file and the `class Transform()` is to give generalized methods in preparing data from JSON to a Dataframe.

-The Idea will be to extend and **inherit** from `Transform` by creating a custom `CustomTransform(Transform)`, that contains custom logic on how that transformation can happen, and what the input JSON data and **output** Dataframe structures are to look like.
+The idea will be to extend `Transform` by creating a custom `CustomTransform(Transform)`, that contains custom logic on how that transformation can happen, and what the input JSON data and **output** Dataframe structures look like.

 For an example, Let's examine [slow_start_transform.py](../functions/transformations/slow_start_transform.py):